farazfp/PQ-NMGlossary-/content/Bibliography.md

 Ahmed, S. (2014).
 The cultural politics of emotion (2nd ed.).
 Edinburgh University Press.
 Massumi, B. (2015).
 Politics of affect.
 Polity.
 Bennett, J. (2010).
 Vibrant matter: A political ecology of things.
 Duke University Press.

-From attached resources:
-A Glossary for Doing Postqualitative New Materialist and Critical Posthumanist Research Across Disciplines (uploaded).
-Posthuman Glossary; More Posthuman Glossary (uploaded).
-PQ_-_Intro; PQ_-_Problem_Statement_and_Research_Questions_; Review_of_Literature_draft1 (uploaded) for context-specific applications to AI-entangled pedagogy.

 ## [[diffractive Pedagogies]]